mpostol/ASMD/README.md

 File | Content
 |----|---------|
 `*.uamdsl` |Address Space Model Designer solution.
 This file contains the configuration of the sample solution and references to other files that are used in this solution (e.g. projects, plug-ins, etc.)
-`CAS.UA.Server.ServerConfiguration.dll` | A sample Plug-in file for CommServer UA that can be used to edit the configuration file and define process data bindings
-`*.csv` | A CSV file that contains Node Identifiers `*.xml` | An XML file that contains the model `*/CAS.UAServer.DemoConfiguration.uasconfig` | A sample configuration file of CommServer UA.
-This file is created and edited by `CAS.UA.Server.ServerConfiguration.dll` - configuration editor.
+`*.csv` | A CSV file that contains Node Identifiers `*.xml` | An XML file that contains the model `*/CAS.UAServer.DemoConfiguration.uasconfig` | A sample configuration file of OPC UA Server.
+This file is created and edited by the plug-in providing the configuration editor.
+It is compatible with  [mpostol/OPCUA.Server](https://github.com/mpostol/OPCUA.Server) Open Source Software.
-`*/DefaultConfig.xml` |A sample CommServer configuration file.
-It can be edited by the Network Configuration application (part of CommServer package).
+`*/DefaultConfig.xml` |A sample OPC DA Server configuration file (compatible with [mpostol/OPCDA.Server](https://github.com/mpostol/OPCDA.Server) Open Source Software).
-`*/DemoConfiguration.oses` |A sample OPC DA client configuration (compatible with `OPC Viewer` and `DataPorter` products)
+`*/DemoConfiguration.oses` |A sample OPC DA Client configuration (compatible with  [mpostol/OPCDA.Viewer](https://github.com/mpostol/OPCDA.Viewer) and [mpostol/OPCDA.DataPorter](https://github.com/mpostol/OPCDA.DataPorter) Open Source Software)

+### How to build and run the unit tests in Visual Studio on Windows

+Projects can be opened in Visual Studio 2017.
+Support for some projects depends on the Visual Studio edition and installed components.

+1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio 2017.
+1. Hit `F6` to build all projects in the solution.
+1. Set the `ModelDesigner.DesignStudio` as the Start-up Project
+1. Press `F5` to run the tool using Debug configuration
+1. Hit `Ctrl+r,Ctrl+a` to run all unit tests

+The list of packages used is listed on the page [Dependency graph][DEPGraph] of this repository.
+All packages are included in this GitHub repository in the local folder `_nugets` or published on NuGet.
+The local folder is configured in the `NuGet.Config`.
+The NuGet Gallery is the public package repository used by all package authors and consumers.
+All required packages are loaded before the build.

+To get more visit the Microsoft documentation [How to reinstall and update packages][NUGETInstall].

 ## Related work